 My sister would not approve of the above-pictured sauce.
 If Peeps, Lindsey’s favorite candy (food?), are any indication of her sugar preferences, you understand why.
 She likes the traditional ratio of sugar to liquid to cranberries prescribed in most recipes.

 I on the other hand feel otherwise.
 I do not love the sweetness of cranberry sauce, and I suppose I sort of feel indifferent to the sauce in general.
-But I like this recipe.
-It’s nothing mind blowing, but it takes no more time to prepare than traditional recipes — I certainly would not fuss over making cranberry sauce — and the flavors of orange zest, cinnamon stick and red wine are nice.
+But I like this recipe a lot.
+It takes no more time to prepare than traditional recipes — I certainly would not fuss over making cranberry sauce — and the flavors of orange zest, cinnamon stick and red wine (or Port) are nice.
 It’s also a touch less sweet than traditional recipes.

 If you’re a cranberry-sauce purist, this recipe is not for you.
 If, like me, you don’t really care one way or the other and want to spruce up your cranberry sauce a bit, give this recipe a go.
 Happy Thanksgiving Everyone!

 Yield 2 cups

 - 3/4 cup dry red wine or Port (an inexpensive Tawny Port)

 - 1 package fresh or frozen cranberries (about 12 oz.)